stjume/minecraft-python-backend/README.md

 ### Command: editEntity

-- `editEntity <target:String> ?name:String? ?position:x;y;z? ?ai:boolean?` Edits a existing entity which was previously spawned by the `spawnEntity` command
+- `editEntity <target:String> ?name:String? ?position:x;y;z;dimension? ?ai:boolean?` Edits a existing entity which was previously spawned by the `spawnEntity` command

 #### Args

 - `target` is the uuid returned by `spawnEntity`
 - `name` if is set the entites custom name is changed
-- `position`if  is set the entities position will be set to the given x,y,z coordinates
+- `position`if  is set the entities position will be set to the given x,y,z coordinates as well as the [dimension](#dimensions) ,
 - `ai` sets the ai of the entity, if its turned off the entity will not move.

 #### Example